KnisSukparangsee/Ascii-Art/README.md

 # Ascii-Art
 # Description
 A program that converts JPG files into colorful ASCII art in the terminal.
+Inspired by [Robert Heaton](https://robertheaton.com/2018/06/12/programming-projects-for-advanced-beginners-ascii-art/).

 # Usage
 Upload an image to the same directory as main.py